 You can view your total armor weight in your inventory screen by viewing the top left of your screen.

 You can mix and match armor types in order to obtain the weight and mitigation that best fits your playstyle.
 Armor can also have gem slots.
 You can insert a gem into the socket in order to gain additional attribute points in a specific attribute.
-Armor can also have perks that can increase your mitigations and even lower your armor’s equipment weight.
+Armor can also have perks that can increase your mitigations.

 Gear in New World can possess certain perks (bonuses).
-For example a piece of armor can have the “corruption ward” perk that gives you +5% damage absorption against corruption.
+For example a piece of armor can have the “blessed” perk that gives you +5% more health from all incoming healing effects.
 Both armor and weapons can have perks.

 When you loot an item the perks will be assigned randomly.
 Items acquired from faction vendors or quests, as well as legendary or named items, usually come with pre-defined perks.